 Welcome to HCV Advocate’s hepatitis blog.
 The intent of this blog is to keep our website audience up-to-date on information about hepatitis and to answer some of our web site and training audience questions.
 People are encouraged to submit questions and post comments.

-For more information on how to use this blog and search the HCV drug pipeline click here; for more information on HCV clinical trials click here
+For more information on how to use this blog click here, the HCV drug pipeline click here, and for more information on HCV clinical trials click here

-Drugs in Development / Clinical Trials—Updated May 18, 2013
+Drugs in Development / Clinical Trials—Updated April 16, 2014

 Around 500 patients with acute liver failure, and/or awaiting liver transplantation, are expected to benefit from the decision to fund Sofosbuvir.

 The hepatitis C virus causes inflammation of the liver, affecting its ability to function.
 Whilst many sufferers naturally clear their infections within six months, others develop chronic hepatitis which is usually life-long without therapy.

 Eight patients with a grade 3 morbilliform eruption related to telaprevir (Incivek, Vertex) were evaluated by dermatologists a mean of 13.3 days after symptom onset.
 All of the patients had an eruption that covered more than half of their total body surface area, which developed a mean of 20.1 days after initiating treatment.
 The trunk and extremities were affected in all patients, and none had eosinophilia or liver function test results indicating systemic involvement.